Regularity of kinetic Fokker-Planck equations in bounded domains: Regularity for inflow boundary problems

 \end{lemma}

-The proof of such Hölder estimate essentially relies on the following two lemmas for subsolutions, that is, the local boundedness estimate \cite[Theorem 3.1]{GIMV} and the oscillation reduction \cite[Lemma~4.5]{GIMV}.
-The local boundedness estimate from $L^p$ to $L^\infty$ can be rephrased as follows. \begin{lemma}[local boundedness] Let the constant $p>0$ be universal.
+The proof of such H\"older estimate essentially relies on the following two lemmas for subsolutions, that is, the local boundedness estimate \cite[Theorem 3.1]{GIMV} and the oscillation reduction \cite[Lemma~4.5]{GIMV}.
+The local boundedness estimate from $L^p$ to $L^\infty$ can be rephrased as follows. \begin{lemma}[Local boundedness] Let the constant $p>0$.
 For any constant $0<r<R\le1$, and any subsolution $f$ to \eqref{FP} in $Q_R(z_0)$ with $z_0\in\R^{1+2d}$, we have

 \end{lemma}